Billy "Crash" Craddock (1978 album)

 Billy "Crash" Craddock is a country album by Billy "Crash" Craddock.
 It was released on the Capitol label in 1978.
+Recorded in Nashville, the album was produced by Dale Morris.

-The only hit song in the United States was "I Cheated On A Good Woman's Love" which reached #4 on the country charts.
+The only hit song in the United States was "I Cheated on a Good Woman's Love", which reached No. 4 on the country charts.
+It also appeared on the soundtrack to the film Convoy.
+Craddock supported the album with a North American tour.